anjireddy-github/practice-modugula/README.md

 | Leonardo da Vinci | Quintessential polymath whose curiosity spanned art, anatomy, engineering, and invention—embodies boundless interdisciplinary creativity. | Apr 15, 1452 | May 2, 1519 |
 | Nelson Mandela | Symbol of reconciliation and moral leadership; insights on justice, forgiveness, and building inclusive societies. | Jul 18, 1918 | Dec 5, 2013 |
 | Ada Lovelace | Early visionary of computing; foresaw machines doing more than calculation—foundation for modern computer science imagination. | Dec 10, 1815 | Nov 27, 1852 |

+---

+## Favorite Quotes

+> "Somewhere, something incredible is waiting to be known."
+> *Carl Sagan*

+> "Imagination is more important than knowledge.
+For knowledge is limited, whereas imagination embraces the entire world."
+> *Albert Einstein*